Moiz-Jamaal/FindMeBiz-App/docs/database/README.md

-# Souq Database Architecture
+# FindMeBiz Database Architecture

-This document proposes a complete backend data model for Souq, aligned with current Flutter models and seller/buyer flows.
+This document proposes a complete backend data model for FindMeBiz, aligned with current Flutter models and seller/buyer flows.
 It includes:
 - Entity-Relationship (ER) design
 - SQL (PostgreSQL) schema with indexes and constraints
 - Firestore (NoSQL) alternative structure